alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 ![](https://storageapi.fleek.co/fleek-team-bucket/hnsnmbs.png)

-A blockchain-based naming protocol and certificate authority, and a fire registry to compliment it.
+A blockchain-based naming protocol / certificate authority, and a fire registry to compliment it.
 Name a better duo.
 If you haven't had the chance yet to know Handshake, it's time to catch up.

-Our top picks to dive in?
+Our top picks for a quick start?
 [HNS' documentation](https://hsd-dev.org/), [learnhns.com](http://learnhns.com/), and [The Shake](https://theshake.substack.com/).

 In a nutshell, it acts like a **decentralized extension of DNS' root zone file**, where the ownership data of the web's TLDs are stored.